Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Results

-In last two examples, we consider discontinuous charged distribution in a region $[0, L]^2$ with $L = 32$.
-Let the charge density be
+{\bf Example 3 (The charge density with radial symmetry).} In the third example, the charge density with radial symmetry is considered.
+The computational interval is $[0, L]^2$ with $L = 32$ and the fixed charge density is

-We then calculate the results of the MPB equations by SelInvHIF.
-Similarly, the left panel of Figure \ref{ex:1} visualizes the distribution of the convergent potential in this system with different matrix sizes $N=256^{2}$, $512^{2}$ and $1024^{2}$.
-The right panel of Figure \ref{ex:1} displays the absolute $L^2$ error between the numerical results and the reference solution obtained with a sufficiently large grid size $N=2048^2$.
-The relative $L^2$ errors maintain approximate accuracy of first-order in Table \ref{Time1} due to the discontinuous of the derivative of the potential at $x=0.5L$.
-Table \ref{Time1} also shows the accuracy of the whole algorithm to compute the potential $\Phi$ compared to a reference potential computed with a sufficiently large grid size $N=2048^2$, which verifies the convergence of our algorithm.
-Furthermore, Table \ref{Time1} also shows the computational time of the algorithm to verify the linear scaling of SelInvHIF.
+\\ We solve the MPB equations using the SelInvHIF.
+Similarly, the left panel of Figure \ref{ex:2} visualizes the distribution of the convergent potential at $y = 0.5L$ in this system with different matrix sizes $N=256^{2}$, $512^{2}$, and $1024^{2}$.
+The right panel of Figure \ref{ex:2} displays the numerical error $|\Phi-\Phi_{\mathrm{ref}}|$ between the numerical results and the reference solution obtained with a sufficiently large grid size $N=2048^2$.
+The relative $L^2$ errors maintain the approximate accuracy of first order in Table \ref{Table3} due to the discontinuity of the potential derivative at circle.
+Table \ref{Table3} also shows the accuracy of the whole algorithm to compute the potential $\Phi$ compared to a reference potential, which verifies the convergence of our algorithm.
+Furthermore, it is shown that the computational time of the algorithm verifies the linear scaling of the SelInvHIF.
 Finally, the scaling results of the SelInvHIF algorithm are shown in Figure \ref{time}.